tinnitus (ringing in the ear)

 Tinnitus is a symptom associated with many forms of hearing loss.
 It can also be a symptom of other health problems.
 According to estimates by the American Tinnitus Association, at least 12 million Americans have tinnitus.
 Of these, at least 1 million experience it so severely that it interferes with their daily activities.
 People with severe cases of tinnitus may find it difficult to hear, work, or even sleep.

-What should I do if I have tinnitus?
+What to do if you have tinnitus

 The most important thing you can do is to go see your doctor.
 Your doctor can try to determine what is causing your tinnitus.
 He or she can check to see if it is related to blood pressure, kidney function, diet, or allergies.
 Your doctor can also determine whether your tinnitus is related to any medicine you are taking.